 6) Now use NUnit Annotations to define your test.
 Use [SetUp], [Test] & [TearDown] for the three methods created above for each action.
 And again run the Build

-Note: Noticed that the Test is appeared in the Test Explorer window.
-So like this you can define unlimited number of Tests in the single class file but the SetUp method will run once before the every Test and TearDown method will also run once after every Test.
+Note: Noticed that the Test has appeared in the Test Explorer window.
+So like this, you can define an unlimited number of Tests in the single class file but the SetUp method will run once before the every Test and TearDown method will also run once after every Test.
 Each test can be named differently like this.